CONSUMER RIGHTS LAW FIRM SERVING CLIENTS IN CHICAGO, ILLINOIS, AND NATIONWIDE

 - Commonality: The second and third prerequisites establish commonality, which means that all of the plaintiffs in the class action case must be bringing similar claims against the defendants.
 If you sue a former employer for wage theft, you may join others who are doing the same, but you could not combine your case with other plaintiffs suing the same employer for non-wage issues.

-- Representativeness: The fourth prerequisite above establishes representativeness.
+- Adequacy: The fourth prerequisite above establishes adequacy.
 This means that the lead plaintiff must be bringing charges that are representative of the claims of the class action suit as a whole.
 It furthermore requires that the plaintiff’s class action attorney be able to fairly represent the entire group.

 Class action law is complex and nuanced, which is why finding an experienced and qualified class action lawyer.